whosonfirst/go-whosonfirst-pip-v2/README.md

 It is possible to append custom _extra_ parameters to responses with the use of a custom "extras" SQLite database.
-This work has not been formalized yet (like does it deserve to have a proper interface) and should still be considered experimental.
+This work has not been formalized yet (like does it deserve to have a proper interface or a separate standalone package) and should still be considered experimental.

 The code to append extras is defined in the [extras package](extras/extras.go) and the first thing to understand is that _it operates on raw JSON bytes_ rather